ravitiwari2002/LC-150/ContainsDuplicate.md

 # Brute Force Approach

-This solution uses a brute force approach to determine if an array contains any duplicates by comparing each element with every other element using nested loops.
+Compare each element with every other element using nested loops.

 **Time Complexity:** O(n<sup>2</sup>) and **Space Complexity:** O(1)